Eptagone/Vite.AspNetCore/src/Vite.AspNetCore/README.md

 This tag helpers will do the following magic:

-- If the middleware is enabled:
+- Middleware is enabled:
-  - If the link tag is a script (you wnat to include css from a script entrypoint), the link tag will just disappear.
+  - If the link tag is a script (you want to include css from a script entrypoint), the link tag will just disappear.
 This is because Vite loads the styles automatically by including the script.
   - If the script of the vite client is not included, it will be added automatically.
-- If the middleware is disabled:
+- Middleware is disabled:
   - The link and script tags will be rendered using the original paths taken from the manifest.
 The value of the `vite-href` and `vite-src` attributes will be used as the entrypoint to access the manifest.

 The rendered HTML when the middleware is enabled will look like this.